Halogen: Drug components

 In drug discovery, the incorporation of halogen atoms into a lead drug candidate results in analogues that are usually more lipophilic and less water-soluble.
 As a consequence, halogen atoms are used to improve penetration through lipid membranes and tissues.
 It follows that there is a tendency for some halogenated drugs to accumulate in adipose tissue.
+Radioactive iodine therapy can be used to treat hyperthyroidism and some thyroid cancers.

 The chemical reactivity of halogen atoms depends on both their point of attachment to the lead and the nature of the halogen.
 Aromatic halogen groups are far less reactive than aliphatic halogen groups, which can exhibit considerable chemical reactivity.
 For aliphatic carbon-halogen bonds, the C-F bond is the strongest and usually less chemically reactive than aliphatic C-H bonds.
 The other aliphatic-halogen bonds are weaker, their reactivity increasing down the periodic table.
 They are usually more chemically reactive than aliphatic C-H bonds.
 As a consequence, the most common halogen substitutions are the less reactive aromatic fluorine and chlorine groups.